jepelt/DiPPER/README.md

 * **Inherent multiplicity adjustment:** DiPPER provides differential prevalence estimates and uncertainty intervals that are *naturally* and automatically adjusted for multiple testing through hierarchical shrinkage.
+    Differentially prevalent taxa can thus be detected without any post-hoc multiplicity adjustments.
 * **Robust in boundary cases:** DiPPER produces finite differential prevalence estimates and uncertainty intervals even in boundary cases (e.g., when a taxon is completely absent or fully present in one study group) where some